-I did it because I have a special connection with the vintage, a very special place in my heart about which I cannot offer details.
-Suffice to say I shared some great times with it, seminal and formative.
+I did it because I have a special connection with the vintage, a very special place in my heart.
+Suffice to say I had some great times because of it, seminal and formative.

 Cheeky metaphors aside, the potential is real.
-Great success stories in luxury items have had much less to work with, yet they trailblazed their way through modern trade, becoming number one products, in fact, parts of global culture.
+Great success stories in luxury items have had much less to work with, yet they trailblazed through modern trade, becoming number one products, if not paragons of global culture.

-And Grey Goose, the French vodka you see wherever you go, in bars and clubs around the world, from London to Singapore and Buenos Aires to Dubai, it broke into the top contrary to all expectations (whoever heard of French vodka before?) beating the likes of Stoli and other Russian giants with its big marketing stick.
+And Grey Goose, the French vodka you see wherever you go, in bars and clubs around the world, from London to Singapore and Buenos Aires to Dubai — it broke through, all the way to the top, contrary to all expectations (whoever heard of French vodka before?) beating the likes of Stoli and other Russian giants using its big marketing stick.

-If these companies made it with admittedly good quality products of no significant cultural context, based on marketing campaigns their publicity experts came up with from scratch, surely the world’s oldest named wine can do as good, if not better.
+If these companies made it with admittedly good quality products of no significant cultural context, based on marketing campaigns their publicity experts came up with from scratch, surely the world’s most enduring wine brand can do as good, if not better.

-If only the people in charge stopped stroking themselves to realize Commandaria’s potential.
-If only one could get rid of the shortsighted, moronic, oafish circle jerks in charge of the Commadaria estate, who just sit there, on top of such a gem, playing with each other’s penile minds, ejaculating their masturbated thoughts inside each other’s empty heads to make themselves feel better for their complete lack of vision.
+If only the people in charge stopped stroking themselves and realized Commandaria’s potential.
+If only one could get rid of the shortsighted, moronic, oafish circle jerks in charge of the Commandaria estate, who just sit there, on top of a gem, playing with each other’s penile minds, ejaculating their masturbated thoughts inside each other’s empty heads to make themselves feel better for their complete lack of vision.
 Cyprus would be a better place and a little sweeter and merrier, and so would the world, care of history’s exemplar sweet vino!
-Lionheart’s choice.
-The Knight Templars’ enterprise.
-The libation of the island of Cyprus, the home to some of the world’s earliest human settlements.
+Lionheart’s choice!
+The Knight Templars’ enterprise!
+The libation of the island of Cyprus, home to some of the world’s earliest human settlements!

 Like I said, world-wide marketing potential with a flair for the spectacular.
 Something for the advertising industry to play with, especially when dealing with a product as enticing as this.

 Some would call this an intoxicating prospect.
-They would run with it to the end of the world.
+They would run with it to the ends of the world.